 If you wanted to do the same, here are some things you will need.
 Of course, you don’t need to have it exactly the same.
 Often, you can use whatever you’ve got around the house.

-*The links I have included here are affiliate links, which means, if you were to purchase them, I could earn a little bit of commission but it costs you absolutely nothing more than what you would have paid – it just helps keep my blog running, pays for my tea bags and lets me turn a light on occasionally*
+*The links I have included below are affiliate links, which means, if you were to purchase them, I could earn a little bit of commission but it costs you absolutely nothing more than what you would have paid – it just helps keep my blog running, pays for my tea bags and lets me turn a light on occasionally*

 Old helium balloon or pink foil